alex-musick/wedge/README.md

 # Wedge - Minimal, Local-first Coding Agent

+## Disclaimer
+This is a personal project.
+I can not make any guarantees of safety, fitness for purpose, stability, or support.

 ## How to use
 Configure llama-swap on your server.
 Adjust settings.json to your match your setup and needs.
 Then, launch it, optionally with your desired model ID: